sreejayakp/sreejayakp.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: Research
-description: .
+description: Waves carry rich information about the materials and structures through which they propagate.
+Whether traveling through the Earth during an earthquake, across the Moon’s regolith to a lunar lander after a meteoroid impact, or through biological tissue in the human hand, wavefields encode the signatures of their source, the heterogeneity and geometry of the medium, and the dynamic processes governing propagation.
+My research is driven by a central question: how can we understand, predict, and harness wave propagation in complex media to uncover underlying physics and enable societally relevant applications?
 nav: true
 nav_order: 1
 ---

-## Research projects

-My research focuses on computational wave propagation, seismic hazard, and physics-based simulation methods for Earth and planetary systems.
-I am particularly interested in using numerical modeling to understand how waves interact with complex media, structures, and sensing systems.

 ### Ultrasound wave propagation and material sensing

-- **Ultrasound-based material classification using human or robot-like fingers**
-  This project investigates whether changes in ultrasonic wave propagation through a finger can be used to infer the material being touched, such as glass, wood, concrete, or metal.
-The work combines layered anatomical models, wave simulations, and signal analysis.
+- **Ultrasound-based material classification using human or robot-like fingers**: This project investigates whether changes in ultrasonic wave propagation through a finger can be used to infer the material being touched.
+The work combines layered anatomical models, wave propagation simulations, signal analysis and machine learning.

-- **Wave propagation in layered biological media**
-  This work studies how tissue, bone, marrow, and soft-tissue interfaces guide, scatter, and attenuate ultrasonic waves.
-The goal is to understand which parts of the wavefield are most sensitive to contact and material changes.
+- **Wave propagation in layered biological media**: This work studies how tissue, bone, marrow, and soft-tissue interfaces guide, scatter, and attenuate ultrasonic waves.
+The goal is to understand the optimum mode, and source characteristics for information transfer through body.

-### Computational seismology and wave propagation
+### Computational seismology and Earthquake Engineering

-- **Physics-based simulation of seismic wavefields**
-  This research uses numerical methods such as spectral-element modeling to simulate seismic wave propagation in complex geological media.
+- **Physics-based simulation of seismic wavefields**: This research uses numerical methods such as spectral-element modeling to simulate seismic wave propagation in complex geological media.
+The work focused on devceloping 3D computational model for whole India and specific sedimentary basins to study the effect of regional earthquakes

-- **Ground-motion simulation in complex basins**
-  This work focuses on understanding how sedimentary basins and near-surface structures amplify seismic waves and modify ground motion.
+- **National Seismic Hazard and Zone Map for India**
+  This work focuses on India’s first national-scale, physics-based seismic hazard framework, integrating global and regional ground-motion models and active fault information within a probabilistic framework.
+The resulting data-driven hazard map has been incorporated into the country’s seismic design code, IS 1893.

+- **Ground-Motion Intensity Measures and Response Spectra**
+  This work examines engineering-relevant intensity measures that better connect seismological predictions with structural and geotechnical performance.
+These include displacement-based measures, vertical-to-horizontal response characteristics, and machine-learning-based approaches for predicting ground motion models and assessing their implications for regional seismic hazard.

 ### Planetary seismology